GLOBAL MARKETS-European stocks claw back ground as markets steady

 By Marc Jones

-LONDON, May 27 European stocks, bonds and the dollar traded more calmly on Monday after last week's turbulence, though another 3 percent dive in Japan's main share index kept investors on edge.
+LONDON, May 27 European stocks, bonds and the dollar traded in a calmer fashion on Monday after last week's turbulence, though another three percent dive in Japan's Nikkei kept investors on edge.

-UK and U.S. holidays kept European equity and bond markets quieter than usual, but with last week's falls tempting buyers, the Euro STOXX 50 was up 0.8 percent and Italian and Spanish bonds eyeing their first gains in three sessions.

-The dollar was also steadier, though it slid back to 101 against the yen as the latest lurch in Japanese equities encouraged investors who have been unwinding their dollar hedges on share portfolios and heading for bonds.

-The 3.2 percent drop on Tokyo's Nikkei brought its losses since Thursday to more than 10 percent, although the index is still up 35 percent this year.

-Last week's shakeout of equity, bond and currency markets was triggered by concerns the U.S. Federal Reserve could wind in its monetary support sooner than had been expected, weak Chinese data, and doubts over how low Japan will allow the yen to go.
+Last week's shakeout of equity, bond and currency markets was triggered by concerns the U.S. Federal Reserve could wind in its support sooner that had been expected, weak China data and doubts over how low Japan will allow the yen to go.

-But despite the wobble, analysts largely foresee a period of moderation in risk assets, rather than a big correction.

-"The transition to a post U.S. QE (quantitative easing) world will be turbulent," said J.P.
-Morgan global strategist Dan Morris.
-"But with fundamental drivers for equities still supportive, investors should tighten their seatbelts instead of reaching for the parachute."
+With UK and U.S. markets both closed for public holidays, European equity and bond markets saw a quieter than usual start to the week.

+The FTSEurofirst 300 index of top European shares started up 0.3 percent as last week's falls tempted buyers, while demand for safe-haven 10-year German government bond futures eased.

 * Wood Group, Amec Foster Wheeler up on increased deal synergies